aubreyja/ww_install/README.md

 Copyright and Disclaimer
 -------------------------

-This program is Copyright 2016 by Jason Aubrey.
+This program is Copyright 2016 by Jason Aubrey and in 2017 by Arnold Pizer.
 This program is free software; you can redistribute it and/or modify it under the terms of the Perl Artistic License or the GNU General Public License as published by the Free Software Foundation; either version 2 of the